Blugold-Group/uhura/README.md

 # Uhura

-Uhura is a tool which analyses an image and retrieves readable text in order to be used on a computer without a human having to copy all of the text by hand.
+Uhura is a universal translator, able to translate between languages, encodings, and formats, as well as translate physical forms into digital.

 Abilities:
 - [x] Read text from an image with OCR